fluid-project/handbook.floeproject.org/src/documents/AuthoringOfContent.md

 At the time of writing this case study, the authoring tool can produce pie charts with two different types of sonifications and generated from data entered by chart creators.
 The charts are built entirely in open-source web technologies including Javascript and the browser speech and audio APIs.
 The IDRC research team expects to continue development to accommodate different styles of charts and different sonification approaches, along with the export, sharing and remixing of sonified charts in a web context.

-To access the latest demo of the Floe chart authoring tool please select <a href="http://build.fluidproject.org/chartAuthoring/demos/#" class="link-external">this link</a>.
+To access the latest demo of the Floe chart authoring tool please select [this link](http://build.fluidproject.org/chartAuthoring/demos/#).

 ### The Floe Chart Authoring Tool Interface

 This authoring interface consists of 4 main sections, two of which are editable.
 The first section includes two editable text fields - one for entering the chart title and one for a brief description.
 The second section contains an editable table of values from which the pie chart is generated.
 It allows user entry of segment text labels and their corresponding values.
 The third section contains both the visual and sonified versions of the pie chart that are generated from the information entered in the table.
 Each segment of the pie is presented with a different colour, a text label showing its percentage value, and an audio representation.
 The final section is an audio/visual legend that describes what each segment of the pie represents.
 In the legend, each segment colour is shown along with its corresponding text label and value in percent.

-At the code level, the tool makes use of open source libraries including the Fluid Project’s <a href="http://fluidproject.org/infusion.html" class="link-external">Infusion</a>, the Infusion-based <a href="http://flockingjs.org/" class="link-external">Flocking</a> audio synthesis library, and the <a href="https://d3js.org" class="link-external">D3</a> data visualization library.
+At the code level, the tool makes use of open source libraries including the Fluid Project’s [Infusion](http://fluidproject.org/infusion.html), the Infusion-based [Flocking](http://flockingjs.org/) audio synthesis library, and the [D3](https://d3js.org) data visualization library.
 By using only open-source libraries and inherent advanced functionality of modern browsers such as speech and audio synthesis, the tool’s architecture models the same principles of openness embodied by OERs.
 The code is transparent, modular, modifiable and extensible.

 ### Default State

 A default pie chart is generated when the author first opens the tool interface, as seen in figure 8.
 This default pie chart will allow authors to discover the editable elements of the interface, enable them to experiment with the default pie chart sonification, and provide a preview of what the final pie chart will sound and look like.

 <figure>